 Kate says of her work: “Art is Life … Life is colours, texture and guts, with the magic of each stroke artists put together a dramatic image which travels through our eyes into our emotions.
 My goal as an artist is to bring it all together into one expressive viewable moment.”
 In all of Kate’s pastels, she aims to create a sense of intrigue so that viewers are taken “into a kind of fairy tale.
 My women have been woven into their own narrative, created both by their setting and by the viewer’s reaction.
 I love to take people on a journey into my paintings and surrealism lends itself to story-telling”.

-Asked about her fascination for women which have been her main subject for over a decade, Kate jokingly points to the fact that her home is an old converted school and that her studio, located in a lavender filled garden, originally housed the girls’ lavatory.
+Asked about her fascination for women which have been her main subject for over a decade, Kate jokingly points to the fact that a former home at an old converted school had a studio, that originally housed the girls’ lavatory!

 The stylishness of Kate’s women and their fashion inspiration arises from Kate’s forays to Paris, where she indulges a self-confessed addiction to scouring clothing shops for unusual pieces.
 Paris is Kate’s “shopping heaven” for food, fashion and art and the artist’s interest in glamour is reflected in her admiration of European and Russian art from the 1920’s to the 1940’s.
 As well as living in Australia and New Zealand, Kate has also has lived in South Africa and London, and has travelled to Italy, the Netherlands, Switzerland, Spain, Russia and France.